OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/distr.md

 ---
 title: distr
-description: This page provides information on how to compute the distribution of daily returns with 'distr'.
+description: "This page provides information on how to compute the distribution of" daily returns with 'distr'.
 It includes details on its usage, parameters and choices for the period.
 keywords: